 In April of 2020, The Meadoway was accepted into the prestigious High Line Network.
 It has been very beneficial to be a part of a Network with like-minded projects and individuals sharing information.
 Bi-weekly calls are scheduled with the Network which feature guest speakers on a variety of topics.
-TRCA presented their meadow restoration program to the Network as part of the June 10th, 2021 meeting.
+TRCA presented their meadow restoration program to the Network as part of the June 10th, 2021, meeting.
 The team was also part of a practitioner's cohort in July 2021 focused on environmental restoration.

-Meadow Restoration Handbook
+Meadow Restoration Manual

 The Meadoway is considered a 'blueprint for revitalization' of utility corridors.
 TRCA receives many requests for information on meadow restoration techniques for a variety implementers and academics.
 Staff have established themselves as experts in this field, with the knowledge gained on The Meadoway.
-In order to share this knowledge more broadly, the restoration team compiled a comprehensive Meadow Restoration Handbook which was written as a 'how to guide' from lessons learned in The Meadoway.
-The first draft has been professionally edited and is currently being laid out graphically.
-By the end of 2021 it will be available electronically and printing options will be explored.
+To share this knowledge more broadly, the restoration team compiled a comprehensive Meadow Restoration Manual which was written as a 'how to guide' from lessons learned in The Meadoway.
+The first draft has been professionally edited and is currently being laid out graphically with an anticipated completion of mid-2022.